About SDG Bergen

 - Follow us on Twitter: @SDGbergen

-The 2018 SDG Conference Bergen was the first of its kind worldwide, and brought together more than 300 researchers, educators, politicians, government and UN officials, NGOs, and industry representatives to discuss how universities can contribute at the science-policy interface required for the goals of the 2030 Agenda.
+The 2018 SDG Conference Bergen was the first of its kind worldwide, and brought together more than 300 researchers, educators, politicians, government and UN officials, civil society, and industry representatives to discuss how universities can contribute on the science-policy nexus required for the goals of the 2030 Agenda.
 The conference laid the foundation for Norwegian universities to engage their researchers in innovative channels for science diplomacy.
-There was a student SDG gathering on the eve of the conference.
-The hashtag #SDGbergen saw the conference trending on Twitter as the most popular topic in Norway.

-Building on the position as Norway's premier SDG-oriented university, UiB has established leadership through a national committee for the 2030 Agenda consisting of leaders from Norway's main research universities and advisers from the Ministry of Foreign Affairs and the Ministry of Education and Research.
+Building on the position as Norway's premier SDG-oriented university, UiB has established leadership through the National Committee for the 2030 Agenda (SDG Norway) consisting of scientists from Norway's main research universities, Universities Norway, a student representative and advisers from the Ministry of Foreign Affairs and the Ministry of Education and Research.